 ‘The life of every man is a diary in which he means to write one story, and writes another; and his humblest hour is when he compares the volume as it is with what he vowed to make it.‘

-Thank you for visiting my new website, focusing around my blog.
-Whilst the new site is being added to, you may find my old blog of interest at http://www.ryanbate.blogspot.com.
-As with this site, all views on my old blog are my own and not necessarily those of the organisations in which I am involved.
+Thank you for visiting my website, focusing around my blog.
+To get the disclaimer out of the way: all views on my old blog are my own and not necessarily those of the organisations in which I am involved.

-Speaking of those organisations in which I am involved, my time – of which there never seems to be enough – is mainly divided between my teaching ‘career’ (which pays the bills, but which I value much more deeply than that) and my contributions to the community, namely my political activism as a local councillor and my volunteering at our local ex-servicemen’s association.
+Speaking of those organisations in which I am involved, my time – of which there never seems to be enough – is mainly divided between my teaching ‘career’ (which pays the bills, but which I value much more deeply than that) and my contributions to the community as a local councillor.

 Beyond the classroom but still in the educational sphere, I completed a Masters in Geography Education at London’s Institute of Education.
 For my dissertation I conducted research into how Michael Young’s concept of powerful knowledge may provide a justification for a disciplinary-based education, specifically one involving Geography.
 Whilst my formal research has ‘finished’, I remain interested in these ideas and how they may help us provide a philosophical framework for a rich, politically independent education system in the 21st century.

 Outside of education, I have had a long involvement in politics.
-Currently that takes the form of serving as both a Borough councillor and a Parish councillor for my local area.
+Currently that takes the form of serving as both a Borough councillor (since 2016) and a Parish councillor (since 2012) for my local area.
+I am also the Prospective Parliamentary Candidate for Warrington South.
 This is as a Liberal Democrat, a party which I joined a decade ago, aged 16.
-To find out more about my work in Grappenhall & Appleton Thorn, I have a separate blog: http://www.ryanbate.mycouncillor.org.uk.